Mulholland Drive (film): Home media

-One DVD reviewer noted that the clues may be "big obnoxious red herrings".

 Nick Coccellato of Eccentric Cinema gave the film a rating of nine out of ten and the DVD release an eight out of ten, saying that the lack of special features "only adds to the mystery the film itself possesses, in abundance".
 Special features in later versions and overseas versions of the DVD include a Lynch interview at the Cannes Film Festival and highlights of the debut of the film at Cannes.

 Optimum Home Entertainment released Mulholland Drive to the European market on Blu-ray as part of its StudioCanal Collection on September 13, 2010.
 New special features exclusive to this release include: an introduction by Thierry Jousse; In the Blue Box, a retrospective documentary featuring directors and critics; two making-of documentaries: On the Road to Mulholland Drive and Back to Mulholland Drive, and several interviews with people involved in making the film.
 It is the second David Lynch film in this line of Blu-rays after The Elephant Man.

-On July 15, 2015, The Criterion Collection announced that it would release Mulholland Drive, newly restored through a 4K digital transfer, on DVD and Blu-ray on October 27, 2015, both of which include new interviews with the film's crew and the 2005 edition of Chris Rodley's book Lynch on Lynch, along with the original trailer and other extras.
-It was Lynch's second film to receive a Criterion Collection release on DVD and Blu-ray, following Eraserhead which was released in September 2014.
+The Criterion Collection has released several versions of Mulholland Drive.
+In October 2015, it released a 2K digital transfer of a restoration of the film on Blu-Ray and DVD, along with interviews, portions of the 2005 edition of Chris Rodley's book Lynch on Lynch, and other special features.
+It was Lynch's second film to receive a Criterion Collection release on DVD and Blu-ray, following Eraserhead in 2014.
+Mulholland Drive was part of Criterion's first batch of 4K Ultra HD releases in 2021.
+Although the Blu-ray release was under license from Focus Features and Universal Studios Home Entertainment, Criterion's parent company Janus Films subsequently acquired the distribution rights.

-On August 11, 2021, Criterion announced their first 4K Ultra HD releases, a six-film slate, will include Mulholland Drive.
-Criterion indicated each title will be available in a 4K UHD+Blu-ray combo pack including a 4K UHD disc of the feature film as well as the film and special features on the companion Blu-ray.
-Criterion confirmed on August 16, 2021, that Mulholland Drive will be released on November 16, 2021, as a 4K and Blu-ray disc package.

 Awards and honors

-Lynch was nominated for an Academy Award for Best Director for the film.
-From the Hollywood Foreign Press, the film received four Golden Globe nominations, including Best Picture (Drama), Best Director and Best Screenplay.
+At the 74th Academy Awards, Lynch was nominated for Best Director.
+At the 59th Golden Globe Awards, it was nominated in four categories: Best Picture (Drama), Best Director, Best Screenplay and Best Original Score.
 It was named Best Picture by the New York Film Critics Circle at the 2001 New York Film Critics Circle Awards and Online Film Critics Society.
+Mary Sweeney also won the BAFTA Award for Best Editing for her work on the film.